shm-unesp/PAMELA/README.md

 __________________________________________________________________________________________________
 # Description

 PAMELA is a dataset of PZT measurements of impedance-based SHM with temperature fluctuations in healthy and damaged conditions.
-This experiment was conducted at SHM Lab UNESP/Ilha Solteira.
+This experiment was conducted at GMSInt and SHM Lab UNESP/Ilha Solteira.

 The experimental setup for measuring electromechanical impedance in a thermal chamber is presented below.